junxit/us-congress-code/title-16/chapter-1/sec-19l.md

 ### removalDescription

 Section, Pub.
 L. 90–209, § 8, Dec.
 18, 1967, 81 Stat.
-657, related to tax exemptions, contributions, and gifts.
+657, related to tax exemptions, contributions, gifts, and transfers.
 See section 101118 of Title 54, National Park Service and Related Programs.